-In 2007, We joined The Nature Conservancy and People For Puget Sound in a long term collaboration—The Alliance for Puget Sound Shorelines—to protect and restore the iconic inland sea.
-Within three years, our collective efforts pushed forward legislation strengthening protection of more than 1,500 shoreline miles, helped restore more than 50 miles of degraded waterfront, and acquired ten new parks and natural areas.
-In 2010, we purchased privately-owned Kiket Island— slated to became a nuclear power plant in the 1970s—in a ground-breaking agreement establishing the island as Kukutali Nature Preserve, the first public park jointly owned by the Washington State Parks and Recreation Commission and a sovereign Indian nation, the Swinomish Indian Tribal Community.
+In 2007, we joined with The Nature Conservancy and People For Puget Sound to form The Alliance for Puget Sound Shorelines.
+Within three years, our collective efforts pushed forward legislation, helped restore degraded waterfront, and acquired ten new parks and natural areas.
+In 2010, we purchased Kiket Island— slated to become a nuclear power plant in the 1970s—and in a ground-breaking agreement establishing Kukutali Nature Preserve, the first public park jointly owned by the Washington State Parks and Recreation Commission and a sovereign Indian nation, the Swinomish Indian Tribal Community.

 Today, we are leading a new coalition of 14 land trusts and conservation organizations with even more ambitious goals.
 The Shoreline Conservation Collaborative is committed to significantly increasing the pace and quality of conservation over the next decade, permanently protecting 150 shoreline sites and restoring an additional 30 properties.